The inflation hoax

 The Democrat vote is forcing the richest city in the US to go into the business of marketing vice industries that its police formerly arrested the Mafia for operating.
 To me this shows desperation.
 If NYC cannot cope without creating and marketing vice industries for revenue purposes, what can, for example, St. Louis, once one of America’s great cities, do?

 St. Louis was one of America’s cities devastated by the offshoring of manufacturing jobs.
 Its population has shrunk.
-The city is 45% black, and its government is in black hands.
+The city is 45 percent black, and its government is in black hands.

 What is the black mayor doing?
 She has created a commission to decide on reparations paid by white St. Louis residents to black residents.
 In other words, white residents of St. Louis, none of whom ever owned a slave and only a minuscule number descended from plantation owners who did, are targeted to have some portion of their income or wealth confiscated and given to black beneficiaries of St. Louis’ reparations scheme.